-Value Description Zone Descriptor Changed: The Zone Descriptor data structure for a zone changed in a specific zoned namespace.
-The Zone Descriptor of the zone is indicated in the Changed Zone List log page.
-To clear this event, host software reads the Zone Changed List log using the Get Log Page command with the Retain Asynchronous Event bit cleared to '0'.
-For a specific zone, a Zone Descriptor data structure change caused by any of the following reasons shall not generate a Zone Descriptor Changed event and shall not cause modifications to the Changed Zones List log page: EFh a) a Zone Management Send command that specified that zone; b) a Zone Management Send command that specified all zones; c) a write operation that transitioned that zone: i. from the ZSE:Empty state to the ZSIO:Implicitly Opened state; ii. from the ZSIO:Implicitly Opened state to the ZSF:Full state; iii. from the ZSEO:Explicitly Opened state to the ZSF:Full state; and iv. from the ZSC:Closed state to the ZSIO:Implicitly Opened state; the controller transitioning that zone to the ZSF:Full state due to an NVM Subsystem Reset; and e) the controller transitioning that zone to the ZSC:Closed state (refer to section 2.1.1.4.1).
+Value Description Zone Descriptor Changed: The Zone Descriptor data structure for a zone in a specific zoned namespace (refer to Figure 43) has changed.
+The Zone Descriptor of the zone that changed is indicated in the Changed Zone List log page.
+To clear this event, host software reads the Zone Changed List log page using the Get Log Page command with the Retain Asynchronous Event bit cleared to '0'.
+For a specific zone, a Zone Descriptor data structure change that occurred for any of the following reasons, shall not generate a Zone Descriptor Changed event and shall not cause modifications to the Changed Zones List log page: EFh a) a Zone Management Send command that specified that zone; b) a Zone Management Send command that specified all zones; c) a write operation that transitioned that zone: i. from the ZSE:Empty state to the ZSIO:Implicitly Opened state; ii. from the ZSIO:Implicitly Opened state to the ZSF:Full state; iii. from the ZSEO:Explicitly Opened state to the ZSF:Full state; or iv. from the ZSC:Closed state to the ZSIO:Implicitly Opened state; the controller transitioning that zone to the ZSF:Full state due to an NVM Subsystem Reset; and e) the controller transitioning that zone to the ZSC:Closed state (refer to section 2.1.1.4.1).

-A completion queue entry (CQE) is posted to the Admin Completion Queue if there is an asynchronous event to report to the host and implements the same logic defined for the Asynchronous Event Request command (refer to the NVMe Base Specification), with the following addition:
+A completion queue entry (CQE) is posted to the Admin Completion Queue if there is an asynchronous event to report to the host.
+A controller implements the same logic defined for the Asynchronous Event Request command in the NVMe Base Specification, with the following addition: